-(Copies of these documents are available from http://www.astm.org or ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959.)
+(Copies of these documents are available from www.astm.org or ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959.)

 2.4 Order of precedence.
-In the event of a conflict between the text of this document and the references cited herein, the text of this document takes precedence.
+Unless otherwise noted herein or in the contract, in the event of a conflict between the text of this document and the references cited herein, the text of this document takes precedence.
 Nothing in this document, however, supersedes applicable laws and regulations unless a specific exemption has been obtained.